 We realised that evening that this was going to be harder than we had thought.

 Coming across a way to create food wrap using 100% cotton and beeswax was inspired.
-I had read a blog about waxed cloth and as I had a lot of beeswax from cappings someone had given me, I began experimenting to find the perfect mix of waxes.
+I had read a blog about waxed cloth and as I had a lot of beeswax from cappings someone had given me.
+I began experimenting to find the perfect mix of waxes.
 The beeswax by itself does not have the malleability and can crack easily, adding jojoba oil gives the Bumble Wrap greater flexibility and durability.
 Each wrap is created by hand, painting the wax mixture onto the fabric, allowing it to penetrate the cotton before cooling.
+We decided we wanted to share our Bumble Wraps with the world so that everyone can reduce their plastic consumption.
+Click here to browse the range and buy online.